How to hunt pressured mule deer.

 I lived in a moderate-sized Wyoming town for a short time (population around 10,000).
 While there were lots of big muley bucks running around the countryside outside the city, I was astounded by how many big bucks were living IN the city!
 And why not?
 They're safe from hunters there.

 There's plenty of food in people's yards, gardens and backyard bird feeders.
 When the snows come, there's a treat in the delicious salt that is dropped on the roads.
 I watched deer several times at intersections just going to town after the plow truck came through.
 For the deer, it sure beats chewing on frozen sagebrush all winter!
+During the rut, the does were concentrated in easily accessible areas for the bucks to find.

-Now, you aren't going to be able to hunt mule deer in most of these locations.
+Now, you aren't going to be able to mule deer hunt in most of these locations.
 But, you could try tracking their paths as they move in and out of areas where hunting is allowed.
 It may be simple enough to catch on to the typical route a deer may take, even across

 In addition, you could come across a small plot of private land somewhere near the outskirts where it may be legal to hunt with archery gear.
 Often, you'll find you have hunting areas like this all to yourself!
 Consider looking up property info and reaching out to landowners to see if it's a possibility.

 The other great thing about most urban mule deer is that they don't usually migrate to winter ranges.
 They stay relatively close to home.
 This means you can take your time and put together a real game plan and strike at the perfect moment.
-Think outside the box a little bit and you may be able to put a big deer on the ground without wandering too far from home!
+Think outside the box a little bit and you may be able to put a big deer on the ground DIY-style without wandering too far from home!

 Avoid the crowds

 Remember that these game animals are smart and will adjust their movements accordingly.
 You must think strategically.
 How will those hunters over that ridge affect the movements toward that sanctuary bedding area behind you?
 What route will provide the deer the best cover to make those movements to their bedding areas?
 Mature mule deer don't get large by being dumb.
 If you're noticing the activity of other hunters, the deer probably noticed before you did.
+If you see an ATV heading one way, it might be best for you to head the opposite direction.

 As much as you need to observe what other hunters are doing, you must make sure others aren't keeping an eye on what YOU are doing either.
 Be strategic on where you park your vehicle.
 You might want to park your pickup miles away from where you are actually hunting, especially on public land.